willard918/beautiful-jekyll/aboutme.md

 ---
 layout: page
-title: About me
+title: About Willard Williams Architects
-subtitle: Why you'd want to go on a date with me
+subtitle: Leveraging advanced technology to design a more efficient and conneted world...
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+Willard Williams Architects is a company that specializes in parametric and digital fabrication techniques.
+We excel at the following specialties:

+- Large Complex Architectural Design and Planning
+- Mission Critical facility design
+- Healthcare facility Design
+- Parametric Modeling
+- Digital Fabrication
+- Generative Design

+WWA is committed to leveraging technology and our years of experience to deliver world class buildings, and holistic solutions?

 ### my history